EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 .. seealso::

-    It is also possible to manually apply transformations to any feature as part of the :ref:`feature column selection <json_column_selection>` process.
+    It is also possible to manually apply transformations to any feature as part of the :ref:`feature column selection <feature_list_column_selection>` process.

 .. _use_scaled_predictions_rsmtool: